tbirkandan/SageNP/README.md

 The class **SageNP** includes functions for some calculations defined in the Newman-Penrose formalism.
 The code is based on SageManifolds.

-# FILES:

-- **SageNP.py**: Main file to import in SageMath.

-- **SageNPExample_Schwarzschild.ipynb**: Example worksheet for the Schwarzschild metric with covariant null-tetrad vectors.

-- **SageNPExample_ReissnerNordstrom.ipynb**: Example worksheet for the Reissner-Nordstrom metric with contravariant null-tetrad vectors.

 # Code by:

 - Tolga Birkandan (Corr.: birkandant@itu.edu.tr)